Rocco-Gossmann/php-yafip/README.md

 ## Roadmap:
+- ⬜ function to let components add CSS and JS defintiions to the Pages head
 - ⬜ Figure out, how to do Wikis on GitHub
 - ⬜ Explain Components
 - ✔️ Finish example